jqnatividad/qsv/README.md

 bg       Sliven           94252
 gb       Leatherhead      43544
 ```

+> :warning: **NOTE:** The `tee` command reads from standard input and writes to both standard output and one or more files at the same time.
+We do this so we can create the `sample.csv` file we need for the next step, and pipe it to the `qsv table` command.

 Erk.
 Which country is `at`?
 No clue, but the Data Science Toolkit has a CSV
 file called `countrynames.csv`.
 Let's grab it and do a join so we can see which